 In an article published by The Spectator just one week before the attack in Manchester, Boris Johnson put forward a typically ham-fisted case for the 42-year rule of Gaddafi.
 That rule was vile and incompetent, he concedes, “but it kept the country together” (Boris Johnson: This is a moment of hope for Libya.
 We can’t afford to miss it, The Spectator, May 2017).

 Johnson’s article had been largely spurred-on by debates led in Parliament by Charlotte Leslie (Bristol MP) and Vice Chairman of the Conservative Middle East Council, Kwasi Kwarteng in October 2016.
 As a result of these exchanges, CMEC produced a report for the British Foreign Office in March of this year, pushing support for former Gaddafi general, Khalifa Haftar, whose Tobruk-based government in the east of Libya, was now locked in a debilitating stalemate with the rebel-backed GNA in Tripoli.
-Conservative Middle East Council director, Kwasi Kwarteng and a small delegation of CMEC partners had met with Haftar in Al Rajma.
-The report, entitled, Chaos in the Mediterranean, was based on that meeting concluded with some key recommendations:
+Conservative Middle East Council Vice Chairman, Leo Docherty, Kwasi Kwarteng and a small delegation of CMEC partners had met with Haftar in Al Rajma.
+The report, entitled, Chaos in the Mediterranean, was based on that meeting and concluded with some key recommendations: